mattcbarrett/Detect-New-Apps-Intune/README.md

 # Troubleshooting

 Azure Functions Core Tools doesn't always like authenticating via the Azure Powershell SDK.
-If you get an error from the func publish command, try installing the Azure CLI, authenticating via "az login," and executing the deployment command on line 143 again.
+If you get an error from the func publish command, try installing the Azure CLI, authenticating via "az login," and executing the func publish command on line 143 of deploy.ps1 again.